mauer/xmidictrl/docs/inbound_mapping.md

 # Inbound Mappings

 Incoming MIDI messages can be mapped to one more multiple functions.
-Easiest way is to map a button to a simple X-Plane command.
-However, most advanced options are possible, such as changing datarefs.
+Easiest way is to map a button to a single X-Plane command.
+However, more advanced options are possible, such as changing datarefs.

 All incoming mappings are defined for each MIDI device individually with the parameter **mapping_in**